devsu/docker-node-pm2/README.md

 ## Features

 - Allows to pass parameters to the pm2 (and through it, to the app itself).
-- Image build over node 4 and node 5.
+- Can choose from different versions of node.
-- Volumes for the app code, and for the logs.
+- Volumes for the application code, and for the logs.

 ## Usage